kartoza/awesome-geodata/README.md

 #### Africa

 Data services for the African Continent

 ##### Civic Technology

-Portals, datahubs and catalogues curated by civic technology agencies and community projects
+Portals, data hubs, and catalogues curated by civic technology agencies and community projects

 - https://africaopendata.org/ - A CKAN implementation for various civic technology groups and public agencies to share and catalogue data, maintained by [Code for Africa](https://github.com/CodeForAfrica/)